Hide table of contents

 Now?

-I have not accounted for other animals linked to the ones I analysed, such as the male chicks linked to hens, and broiler breeders linked to broilers.
+I have not accounted for other animals linked to the ones I analysed, such as the male chicks linked to hens, and breeders linked to hens and broilers.
 Nevertheless, I do not know whether the other animals have higher/lower welfare per lifetime than the ones I analysed, so it is unclear to me whether they make it easier/harder to reach neutrality.
 In any case, I do not expect the other animals to change the overall picture that much.
 For:

 • Hens: